-The contribution of emissions from fugitive and small point sources (those without stack parameters datasets) in the 2008 NAEI to ambient concentrations of heavy metals was modelled using the small point model.
-The model consists of separate 'in-square' and 'out-ofsquare' components, in which concentrations are estimated using a point source dispersion kernel.
+The contribution of emissions from small point sources (those without stack parameters datasets) and fugitive sources in the 2009 NAEI was modelled using the small point model.
+The model consists of separate 'in-square' and 'out-of-square' components, in which concentrations are estimated using a point source dispersion kernel.
 The dispersion kernel was calculated by using the dispersion model ADMS 4.2 to model the dispersion of unit emissions from a central source to a 31km x 31km grid of receptors at a spatial resolution of 1km x 1km, using the stack characteristics presented in Table 2.2.
-Hourly sequential meteorological data from Waddington in 2009 was used to construct the dispersion kernels.
+Hourly sequential meteorological data from Waddington in 2010 was used to construct the dispersion kernels.

 The greatest concentrations would be expected close to the point of emission.
-The receptor for the central grid square within the dispersion kernel is at exactly the same location as the point of release and the concentration at this location is therefore zero.
-The value for the central square within the dispersion kernel has therefore been assigned to be equal to the highest of the values for the adjacent grid squares.
+The value for the central square within the dispersion kernel has therefore been assigned to be equal to the highest of the values modelled for the adjacent grid squares.
+The receptor for the central grid square within the dispersion kernel is at exactly the same location as the point of release, and the modelled concentration at this location would otherwise have been zero.